 - Coat the fish with a couple of teaspoons of real maple syrup, then top with a few tablespoons of brown sugar.

-- Cold smoke for 2-3 hours, then move the fish to the main part of the grill to hot smoke.
+- Cold smoke for 2-3 hours, then moves the fish to the main part of your MAK Grill to hot smoke.